JelleZijlstra/JelleZijlstra.github.io/materialization-trouble.md

 have an element that exists), so this type is uninhabited and equivalent to `Never`.
 And `Never` is a subtype of every type.
 Therefore, `tuple[Any]` (which can materialize to `Never`) is also assignable to every type.
 We probably don't want that!

+The fact that `tuple[Never]` is equivalent to `Never` under the current definition in the spec (because both are uninhabited types) might itself be seen as a problem.
+After all, it is not obvious that these types are the same, and current type checkers generally do not treat them as equivalent.
+However, I do not think this equivalence is a problem in itself: it is of little practical importance because there is no reason for users to write `tuple[Never]` as a type directly.
+But this equivalence does become important if it leads to unrelated types becoming assignable to each other.

 This argument holds within containers too, so it is not enough to ban materializing the whole type to `Never`.
 For example, the types `list[tuple[Any]]` and `list[tuple[Any, Any]]`